 The Amsterdam Canal is a special display built to highlight the global concern of plastics in water.

-Access to the Amsterdam Zoo Planetarium is also part of the Amsterdam Zoo tickets we mentioned above.
+Access to the Amsterdam Zoo Planetarium is also part of the Amsterdam Zoo tickets.

 In the space trip, you will travel faster than the speed of light and will come across a number of planets, moons, stars and the entire galaxies.